 6. Ponder what Al-Wahhaab has given you.

 First of all, He gave you your existence.
 Then think of the greatest gift Al-Wahhaab gave you: guidance.
-Think about water, which is scentless, colorless, etc. Imagine if water were sticky— how could you wash yourself?
+Think about water, which is scentless and colourless.
+Imagine if water were sticky— how could you wash yourself?
 Look at your memory and how Allah gave foods a nice smell.
-All of these are gifts of Al-Wahhaab; ponder them!
+All of these are gifts of Al-Wahhaab; ponder them.

-O Allah, Al-Wahhaab, make us of those who are grateful for Your gifts and use them to please You, adorn us with love for You.
-Make us ponder Your gifts, inspire us to give gifts to others, give us from Your mercy that overwhelms us in this present world and the world to come, verily, You are the Best Giver of Gifts, ameen!
+O Allah, Al-Wahhaab, we know You are the Giver of all gifts.
+Make us of those who are grateful for Your gifts and use them to please You, and adorn us with love for You.
+Make us ponder Your gifts, inspire us to give gifts to others, and give us from Your mercy that overwhelms us in this present world and the world to come.
+Verily, You are the best giver of gifts, ameen!

 The Understand Quran Academy Team